lassehauballe/EverythingCanBeAShell/README.md

 ## C2 using Windows registry keys

 ### Short description:
 This reverse shell is based on Windows Registry keys.
 Windows allows administrators to read, write & delete registry keys on remote systems using the RPC protocol.
-Using  custom code, it is possible to create a client-server relationsship.
+Using  custom code, it is possible to create a client-server relationsship by having certain registry keys located on the server that the client can interact with.

 **Requirements:**
 The Remote Registry Service needs to be enabled on the server, and the user trying to connect/read/write to the remote registry needs to have the correct permissions.